whosonfirst/whosonfirst-www/www/blog/2023/06/01/state-of-the-gazetteer/index.md

 ![Who's On First admin levels depth map](images/wof-levels-deep-and-local-admin.png "Who's On First admin levels depth map")

-Who’s On First tracks 1st and 2nd order administrative divisions for most countries and dependencies (so three levels deep including county, region, and county).
+Who’s On First tracks 1st and 2nd order administrative divisions for most countries and dependencies (so three levels deep including `country` (and/or `dependency` and `empire`), `region`, and `county`).
 A handful only have 1st order divisions (2 levels).
 Around 39 countries include 4 to 7 administrative levels.
-Around 24 of those include features at the municipality (“localadmin”) level.
-We have point records only for “localadmin” in another 19 countries, and anticipate polygon features for this placetype can be imported for another 53 countries (see “Future Directions” section below).
+Around 24 of those include features at the municipality (`localadmin`) level.
+We have point records only for `localadmin` in another 19 countries, and anticipate polygon features for this placetype can be imported for another 53 countries (see “[Future Directions](#improving-wof-data-coverage-and-quality)” section below).

+_NOTE: All the countries in the map above also include `locality` points and polygons but because those don't form a continuous in-country or global fabric this level is excluded from the counts above._

 ### Vintage of data by country

 ![Who's On First data vintage map](images/wof-vintage.png "Who's On First data vintage map")

 While 2013-era Quattroshapes is the skeleton for Who’s On First, we’ve substantially updated the gazetteer in the last decade.
 In 2015, we imported the original Quattroshapes polygon features to normalize them and otherwise clean them up.
-In 2016, we added polygons for 2nd order administrative divisions (“county”) for almost every country and dependency in the world.
-In 2017, we imported Quattroshapes point gazetteer and GeoNames “locality” points to provide global coverage at that placetype in all countries.
-Most country and dependency capitals and major metropolitan centers were updated with approximate polygons in 2021.
+In 2016, we added polygons for 2nd order administrative divisions (“`county`”) for almost every country and dependency in the world.
+In 2017, we imported Quattroshapes point gazetteer and GeoNames “`locality`” points to provide global coverage at that placetype in all countries.
+Most country and dependency capitals and major metropolitan centers were updated with approximate `locality` polygons in 2021.
 Select countries have been rebuilt in whole or partially since 2017, including 42 countries in North America, Europe, and elsewhere.

 Most of the **AAAA** and **AAA** countries (see section above) have a 5- or 10-year census, and we attempt to incorporate polygon data from their most recent census &/or INSPIRE-related open data efforts.
 Some eastern European countries have earlier 2013 vintage locality polygons.
 Generally region and county level changes less per year, with the localadmin level experiencing more consolidation and occasional splits on an annual basis (~1% change per year).